2 June 2016

 Building a platform where the basic unit of deployment is a single function can certainly provide flexibility.
 It can also give rise to fantastically complex, tightly-coupled systems.

 In this sense stateless architectures can resemble the kind of systems built from database stored procedures in the 1990s and early 2000s.
 This has left a legacy of systems with badly-organised logic hosted in an inflexible runtime with a dependency on a single, enormous data store.
+The one difference is that you get more choice over where your processing happens, but the maintenance and scaling issues remain.

 Is the world about to go serverless?